 Kings Cross is an area of London that shows just how quickly a neighbourhood can be redeveloped and changed.
 Londoners will tell you that it wasn’t long ago when you wouldn’t stop in Kings Cross, it wasn’t that safe and there was nothing to do there anyway!

 However these days Kings Cross there are plenty of things to do in Kings Cross and the area is becoming more and more of a mecca in London for Restaurants, Hotels, High Rise Office Buildings and constantly improving Transport Links to the rest of the UK and Europe.

-I think that Kings Cross and Euston are still very much used as a passage way into and out of London thanks to the 3 main stations that lie within half a mile of each other.
-If you’re coming into one of these stations from elsewhere in the UK or London, it’s likely you’ll get on the tube and go somewhere else in London, whether that’s to Central London, East London or even West London.
+Kings Cross Station and Euston Station are still very much used as a passageway into and out of London by train if you’re coming into one of these stations from elsewhere in the UK or London, if this is the case, instead of getting on the train to head somewhere else in London, stay in Kings Cross because there are also many things to do near Kings Cross!